Blaggards (no “the”, pronounced BLA’ GUARDS or BLA’ GHERDS, depending on where you’re from) formed July 2004 in Houston, Texas.

 We play what we call Stout Irish Rock, traditional Irish music mixed with rock n’ roll, informed by everything from Johnny Cash and Elvis Presley to Thin Lizzy and Black Sabbath.
 We are most frequently compared to bands like Flogging Molly, Dropkick Murphys, and the Pogues.

-Blaggards are guitarist/vocalist Patrick Devlin, bassist/vocalist Chad Smalley, and drummer Michael McAloon.
+Blaggards are guitarist/vocalist Patrick Devlin, bassist/vocalist Chad Smalley, drummer Michael McAloon, and fiddler Wes Barlow.

 Front man Patrick Devlin grew up in Dublin, Ireland, and moved to Houston in his early 20′s.
 After working in the local club scene for several years, Patrick saw a demand for Irish rock music that nobody was taking advantage of.
 In 1996, to this end he formed a band called On The Dole.
 Although the band did well, opening for legendary Irish touring acts like the Wolfe Tones and the Saw Doctors, eventually Patrick decided it was time to clear the decks and start again.